Existence of Richardson elements in seaweed Lie algebras of type $\mathbb{B}$, $\mathbb{C}$ and $\mathbb{D}$: Abstract

 \section{Abstract}

-Seaweed Lie algebras are a natural generalisation of parabolic subalgebras of Lie algebras.
-A well-known result of Richardson says that for any parabolic subalgebra of a reductive Lie algebra, there always exists a dense open orbit in its nilpotent radical under the adjoint action \cite{richardson}.
-Elements in the open orbit are called Richardson elements.
+{Seaweed Lie algebras are a natural generalisation of parabolic subalgebras of reductive Lie algebras.
+The well-known Richardson Theorem says that the adjoint action of a parabolic group has a dense open orbit in the nilpotent radical of its Lie algebra \cite{richardson}.
+We call elements in the open orbit Richardson elements.
+In \cite{JSY} together with Yu, we generalized Richardson's Theorem and showed that Richardson elements exist for seaweed Lie algebras of type $\mathbb{A}$.
+Using GAP, we checked that Richardson elements exist for all exceptional simple Lie algebras except $\mathbb{E}_8$, where we found a counterexample.

-In \cite{JSY} Jensen, Su and Yu showed that Richardson elements exist for seaweed Lie algebras of type $\mathbb{A}$.
-In this paper, we complete the story on Richardson elements for seaweeds, by showing that Richardson elements exist for any seaweed Lie algebra of type $\mathbb{B}$, $\mathbb{C}$ and $\mathbb{D}$.
-We decompose a seaweed, which can be a parabolic, of type $\mathbb{B}$, $\mathbb{C}$ and $\mathbb{D}$ into a sum of subalgebras, two of which are a seaweed of type $\mathbb{A}$ and a parabolic of classical type.
-We then make use of the existence of Richardson elements for the two subalgebras and analyze how their stabilizers act on the remaining part.
-This can then be used to prove directly the existence for a special case (Lemma \ref{lemmam2}) in type $\mathbb{D}$ and to obtain a sufficient condition on the existence of Richardson elements for the other cases (Lemma \ref{keylemma}).
-Properties of endomorphisms deduced from the categorical construction of Richardson elements for type $\mathbb{A}$ play an important role in the proof of the existence of Richardson elements for the other types. \\
+In this paper, we complete the story on Richardson elements for seaweeds of finite type, by showing that they exist for any seaweed Lie algebra of type $\mathbb{B}$, $\mathbb{C}$ and $\mathbb{D}$.
+By decomposing a seaweed into a sum of subalgebras and analysing their stabilisers, we obtain a sufficient condition for the existence of Richarson elements.
+The sufficient condition is then verified using quiver representation theory.
+More precisely, using the categorical construction of Richardson elements in type $\mathbb{A}$, we prove that the sufficient condition is satisfied for all seaweeds of type $\mathbb{B}$, $\mathbb{C}$ and $\mathbb{D}$, except in two special cases, where we give a direct proof.}\\

 Keywords: seaweed Lie algebras, Richardson elements, stabilizers and endomorphisms of representations of quivers.